helm/charts/stable/newrelic-infrastructure/README.md

 Issues and PRs related to the chart itself will be redirected to `newrelic/charts` GitHub repository.

+**New Relic is very thankful for all the 20+ community members that contributed and helped maintain this chart throughout the years.
+Everyone is welcome to contribute at the new repository.**

 ## Chart Details

 This chart will deploy the New Relic Infrastructure agent as a Daemonset.